jbbriel/cloudflare-py/README.md

 ```

 ## Contributing
 Contributing is allowed.
-Dont be afraid to make changed. :-)
+Dont be afraid to make changes. :-)